Here’s your latest issue of Last Week in Digital Media and the news you may have missed:

 - Pinterest has launched some new ad products, including catalog units and personalized shopping recommendations.
 Pinterest has also expanded the number of markets where it’s possible to buy ads, with Pinterest ads now available in Germany, Austria, Spain, and Italy.

 - Google is testing shoppable ads in image search results.
 Shoppable ads can be identified by a price tag icon.
 Multiple items in an image can be shoppable e.g. an office image with a separate desk and shelves.
 You may not see this in the wild yet, as the test is being restricted to both a small number of advertisers and selected users.

 - The French Government has unveiled plans to charge Amazon, Google, Facebook, and other major digital companies with global revenues over €750MM Euro and French revenues over €25MM with a 3% tax.
 Other EU countries are considering similar moves in the range of 2-6%, all of which could have knock-on effects on clients advertising across European markets.

 - US Senator and Democratic Presidential hopeful Elizabeth Warren published a blog post advocating for the break up of big tech should she be elected President.
 This includes designating large platforms to be designated as “Platform Utilities” so that they could be broken apart from participants on the platform.
 Warren is also proposing that antitrust regulators to wind back some mergers (Google, Nest, Waze, and Doubleclick are cited).
 It’s worth reading Warren’s post in context on Tim Wu’s book “The Curse of Bigness” which makes similar proposals.

-- US Senator Nancy Pelosi and the Democratic Party are working to re-introduce Net Neutrality.
+- Nancy Pelosi and the Democratic Party are working to re-introduce Net Neutrality.
 The new Net Neutrality bill (PDF link) looks to re-establish the rules in place before the FCC changes of 2017/8.